What Is An Integrative Plastic Surgeon? To Start, Meet Dr. Julius Few…

 No mention of Dr. Few would be complete without taking a glance at his “side hustle,” if you will.
 BIÂN is a private, members-only social and wellness club, of which Dr. Few is a co-founder, that blends Eastern and Western modalities of healing into a luxury experience.
 “I embrace the holistic approach to life, embracing the idea that inner peace, outer comfort in your own skin is the goal we should strive for,” Dr. Few explains of the dreamy, haut de gamme wellness destination.

 At BIÂN, members have access to countless modalities for inner-and-outer wellness that include a restaurant, traditional fitness (think: yoga, reformer pilates, etc.), but also access to practices like cryotherapy, infrared saunas, nutritional infusions, and a cold-plunge pool, addressing nourishment, stress-reduction, detox, and recovery under one roof.
 In addition to chiropractic work, massage, TCM, and acupuncture, members can seek out coaching for breathwork, but also for guidance in other areas of the modern, well-balanced life, from life design to nurturing their executive ambitions.
 There’s even a private nap room in recognition of sleep‘s transcendent importance.

-Dr. Few oversees the Beauty component of the practice, at which you can book everything from Botox and Fillers, to peels, and facials.
-For the luxury wellness consumer and adherent of the inner-outer model of health and beauty, this destination offers treatment for both your wellness and prejuvenation.
-By serving on a team that brings together the offerings of Western and Eastern medicine, by innovating in his field, and by helping to rē-define the very underpinnings of medical aesthetics, Dr. Few rē-envisions beauty, wellness, and how the two are intimately interrelated.
+Dr. Few oversees the Beauty component of the practice, at which you can book everything from Botox and Fillers to peels and facials.
+For the luxury wellness consumer and adherent of the inner-outer model of health and beauty, this destination offers treatment for both your wellness and prejuvenation by serving on a team that brings together the offerings of Western and Eastern medicine, by innovating in his field, and by helping to rē-define the very underpinnings of medical aesthetics, Dr. Few rē-envisions beauty and wellness, and how the two are intimately interrelated.